 3. Sinks in pastel colors

 Peerless Pottery is currently the only place we know of where you can get porcelain sinks in retro colors such as: Venetian Pink, Dresden Blue and Harvest Gold.
-See this story updating where to find them.
+Update: Alas also discontinued.

 If you want color and are willing to “settle” for a drop-in sink, Thermocast currently offers 17 styles of acrylic bathroom sinks in 29 colors including pinks and aquas.